 April seeks to provide therapy, education, and hope to those struggling with mental health questions, concerns, and illnesses.
 Her practice attracts clients who find themselves at the intersection of trauma, anxiety, and/or addiction.
 Almost all of April's clients have struggled with one, two, or all three of these issues, and they often find them deeply intertwined.
 From a compassion-focused, trauma-informed perspective, April offers a warm and supportive space for clients to be themselves, be seen, and be heard.

-April has been married to her husband, Jeff, for 30 years and is the mother of three children ages 26, 25, and 15.
+April has been married to her husband, Jeff, for over 30 years and is the mother of two young adults and one teenager.
 Her life experiences, love of learning, empathetic nature, and belief that everyone can change, heal, and grow led to her career as a mental health clinician.